IRTF-HRPC/drafts/draft-association.md

     or the protection of the rights and freedoms of others”, as stated in the ICCPR article 21 {{ICCPR}}?
 Where in the stack do we care for FAA?

-The 2020 report by the United Nations Special Rapporteur on Human Rights {{UN44-24}} described how technology is often used to limit freedom of assembly and association, such as for instance through network shutdowns and the surveillance of groups.
+The 2020 report by the United Nations Special Rapporteur on Human Rights {{UNHRC2020}} described how technology is often used to limit freedom of assembly and association, such as for instance through network shutdowns and the surveillance of groups.
 Because access to the Internet is crucial not only for freedom of association and assembly, but also for the right to development, and the right to freedom of expression and information {{Nyokabi}}, the United Nation Special Rapporteur argues that:

     (b) Avoid resorting to disruptions and shutdowns of Internet or telecommunications networks at all times and particularly during assemblies, including those taking place in electoral contexts and during times of unrest;

-Whereas the states have the obligation to protect human rights, there has been an increasing call for non-state actors, such as companies, to respect human rights {{UNGP}}.
+Whereas the states have the obligation to protect human rights, there has been an increasing call for non-state actors, such as companies, to respect human rights {{UNGPBHR}}.
 The UN adopted guiding principles on business and human rights {{UNGPBHR}} and talks within the HRC are ongoing about an international legally binding instrument to regulate the activities of transnational corporations and other business enterprises.
 This includes a chain-responsibility of actors, which means that not just the company’s own processes should not negatively impact human rights, but they should also engage in due diligence processes, such as human rights impact assessments.
 This includes an assessment of whether the products that are sold, or the services that are provided, can be used to engage in human rights violations, or whether human rights violations occur in any stage of the supply chain  of the company.
 If this is the case, measures should be taken to mitigate this.

 In the case of dual-use technologies, this means that technology could be used for legitimate purposes, but could also be used to limit freedom of association or assembly,  it might mean that producers or sellers should limit the parties they sell to, or even better, ensure that the illegitimate use of the technology is not technically possible anymore, or made more difficult.

 ### Spam

-In the 1990s as the internet became more and more commercial, spam came to be defined as irrelevant or unsolicited messages that were posted many times to multiple news groups or mailing lists {Marcus}}.
+In the 1990s as the internet became more and more commercial, spam came to be defined as irrelevant or unsolicited messages that were posted many times to multiple news groups or mailing lists {{Marcus}}.
 Here the question of consent, but also harm, are crucial.
 In the 2000s a large part of the discussion revolved around the fact that certain corporations. protected by the right to freedom of association, considered spam to be a form of "commercial speech", thus encompassed by free expression rights {{Marcus}}.
 Yet spam can be not only a nuisance, but a threat to systems and users.

 This leaves us with an interesting case around spam mitigation: spam is currently handled mostly by mail providers on behalf of the user, next to that countries are increasingly adopting opt-in regimes for mailing lists and commercial e-mail, with a possibility of serious fines in case of violation.
 Yet many ask is spam not the equivalent of the fliers and handbills ever present in our offline world?
 The big difference between the proliferation of such messages offline and online is the scale.
 It is not hard for a single person to message a lot of people online, whereas if that person needed to go house by house the scale and impact of their actions would be much smaller.
 Inversely if it were a common practice to expose people to unlimited unwanted messages online, users would be drowned in such messages.
 This puts a large burden on filtering, and in both filtering and sifting through many message, other expressions would be drowned out and would be severely hampered.
 Allowing illimited sending of unsolicited messages would be a blow against freedom of speech: when everyone talks, nobody listens.